A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction:

 Hemoglobin is the oxygen-carrying metalloprotein found in red blood cells.
 Its prosthetic group, heme, contains an iron(II) ion coordinated to a porphyrin ring.
-In this experiment, we will synthesize a model complex of hemoglobin, [Fe(TPP)(py)], to understand the coordination chemistry of iron in biological systems.
+This experiment synthesizes a hemoglobin model complex, [Fe(TPP)(py)], to illustrate the coordination chemistry of iron in biological systems.

 Materials and Equipment: